ibm-cloud-docs/natural-language-understanding/custom-sentiment.md

 # Creating custom sentiment models (Beta)
 {: #custom-sentiment}

+IBM is sunsetting {{site.data.keyword.nlufull}} Custom Sentiment (BETA).
+From June 3, 2023 onward, you will no longer be able to use the Custom Sentiment feature.<br /><br />To ensure we continue providing our clients with robust and powerful text classification capabilities, IBM recently announced the general availability of a new [single-label text classification capability](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-classifications).
+This new feature includes extended language support and training data customizations suited for building a custom sentiment classifier.<br /><br />If you would like more information or further guidance, please contact IBM Cloud Support.
+{: deprecated}

 The custom sentiment feature is Beta.
 It is in a trial stage of development and is not recommended for production use.
 {: beta}